Daffodil Soap Recipe Using Real Flowers

 Step 2: Mix the Lye Solution

-Wearing gloves and eye-protection and in an area with good ventilation mix your lye and daffodil infusion together.
+Wearing gloves and eye protection and in an area with good ventilation mix your lye and daffodil infusion together.
 Pour all of the lye into the liquid and then mix with a stainless steel spoon until the lye crystals are dissolved.
-Now set the lye water aside to cool — I like to set the jug into a basin of water to speed up the process.
+Now set the lye solution aside to cool — I like to set the jug into a basin of water to speed up the process.

 Step 3: Melt the Solid oils

 Some oils are solid at room temperature and need to be melted.
-Just after you mix your lye water begin heating your solid oils in a pan on very low heat.
+Just after you mix your lye solution begin heating your solid oils in a pan on very low heat.
 They will fully liquefy in around ten minutes but it’s better to take the oils off the heat when there are a few small pieces of solid oil still floating around.
 They’ll melt with a few stirs of your spoon/spatula.

 Step 4: Check the Lye Solution

-Take the lye-daffodil-water’s temperature with digital thermometer.
+Take the lye-daffodil-solution’s temperature with a digital thermometer.
 You’re aiming for it to be within ten degrees of 120°F / 49°C. If it’s close to that take it out of the water so it stops cooling as quickly.

 Step 5: Add your Liquid oils to the Melted oils

-Add the the olive oil to the pan of melted oil and stir together well.
-Take the oil’s temperature — you’re aiming for it to be within 10 degrees (Fahrenheit) of the temperature of the lye water.
+Add the olive oil to the pan of melted oil and stir together well.
+Take the oil’s temperature — you’re aiming for it to be within 10 degrees (Fahrenheit) of the temperature of the lye solution.